omarmetwally/Android_ME/README.md

 # Android_Me
-App that lets you style your own Android!
+lets you create avatars that combine your appearance, or that of your friends, with the appearance of the legendary green Android robot.